 Now people are telling you about indoor air quality (or IAQ) in Columbia.
-Don’t use anything with chemicals to clean your home.
+You can’t use anything with chemicals to clean your home.
 You need to invest in an air purification system.
 You have to use essential oils as an alternative to air fresheners.

 And on and on it goes.

 So you drown out all the noise and just try to focus on what matters.
 We understand - why stress about one issue if you will have to constantly worry about everything else?

 But, of all things, indoor air quality is certainly a point you should think about, and here’s why.

 It affects your health

 We’ve outlined how to fight sickness and stay healthy with indoor air quality; and, we’ve shown you how to Stop the Sneezes and help ease symptoms of asthma and allergies with recommendations to improve indoor air quality; we’ve even provided information about the APCO Whole-House Air Purifier to help keep your indoor air quality at its best.
 So now, we’ll put it bluntly: bad indoor air quality is bad for your health .
 We spend around 90% of our life indoors and with indoor air contaminants, including pet dander, dust, fibers, and virus-causing germs, hanging around our homes, it’s critical to have an air purification system that can clean our air and help fight the germs that cause illness.